4450th Tactical Group: Crashes

 The 4450th TG's mission continued to evolve under a cloak of secrecy, as all Tonopah training flights conducted at night under the cover of darkness until late 1988.
 With more production F-117s aircraft being delivered by Lockheed, the 4453d Test and Evaluation Squadron (TES) ("Z Unit") was activated on 4 October 1985 at Tonopah.

 F-117A Nighthawk 79–10780 in a test flight testing a desert camouflage scheme.

 F-117A Nighthawk 79–7082 in experimental grey camouflage scheme.
 Later, this motif was used by the Air Force on the F-22 Raptor.

 In the meantime, training continued out in the Nevada desert.
 On 11 July 1986, Major Ross E. Mulhare flew into a mountain near Bakersfield, California, while flying production aircraft number seven (81-10792).
 Major Mulhare seems to have made no attempt to eject and was killed instantly, his aircraft disintegrating upon impact.
 A recovery team was dispatched to the crash site, and the area was cordoned off.
 Every identifiable piece of the crashed plane was found and removed from the area to prevent them from falling into the wrong hands.

 Some rather odd stories and rumors began to circulate about this incident in an attempt to explain the high amount of secrecy as well as to throw the media or the merely curious off the track.
 One cover story that appeared was that Major Mulhare was flying a Soviet MiG-23 when he crashed.
-There was a report that the recovery crew had dug and sifted the soil to a distance of 1,000 yards from the last recognizable debris and to a depth of 6 feet to make sure that no one snooping in the area would ever find any piece of the aircraft.
+There was a report that the recovery crew had dug and sifted the soil to a distance of 1000 yd from the last recognizable debris and to a depth of 6 ft to make sure that no one snooping in the area would ever find any piece of the aircraft.
 Another story was that to mislead scavengers, the recovery crew had taken the remains of a crashed F-101A Voodoo that had been at Groom Lake for over 20 years, broken them up, and scattered them throughout the area.
 In an article not long afterward, The Washington Post quoted unnamed defense sources as saying that roughly 50 stealth aircraft were operational and combat-ready, although the true figure was about half that large.
 Within days, The Sacramento Bee published an article describing the base facilities at Tonopah.